 Bushfires are a vital part of our natural environment, driving regeneration and maintaining the health of species and ecosystems.
 The combination of drought, climate change and unnaturally high fuel loads have created an unprecedented bushfire risk.
-The last decade has seen a dramatic increase in the number, size and severity of bushfires in Victoria, evidenced by the 2003 Alpine, 2006 Grampians, 2006/07 Great Divide fires and the 2009 Black Saturday fires.
+The last decade has seen a dramatic increase in the number, size and severity of bushfires in Victoria, evidenced by the 2003 Alpine, 2006 Grampians, 2006/07 Great Divide fires and the 2009 Black Saturday fires, 2018 St. Patrick Day Fires in South West Victoria, 2019 Fires in East Gippsland and New South Wales.